Johnnie Johnson (RAF officer, born 1915): Squadron leader to wing commander

 The tactics proved successful in the Canadian wing.
 Johnson scored his 19th to 21st victories on 23 and 26 August, whilst claiming yet another Fw 190 on 4 September 1943.
-Johnson's 19th victory was gained against Oberfeldwebel (First-Sergeant) Erich Borounik 10./JG 26, who was killed.
-Johnson's 21st victim, Oberfeldwebel Walter Grunlinger 10./JG 26, was also killed.
+Johnson's 19th victory was Oberfeldwebel (First-Sergeant) Erich Borounik 10./JG 26, and Johnson's 21st victim was Oberfeldwebel Walter Grunlinger also of 10./JG 26.
+Both were killed.

 Johnson's portrait is included in a montage of eighteen pilots painted by Olive Snell at RAF Westhampnett in 1943; it is now in the Goodwood collection on the same site.